How can organisations manage the expectations of first-time Board members?

 Rupert: Firstly, the Executive Directors should be involved; indeed this may also include senior management (non-Board Members) who may hold responsibility for an area/function the Non-Executive Director has been asked to ‘face-off’ into e.g. a marketing/CRM function.
 How involved?
 A careful balance should be struck between a desire/need for any new Non-Executive Director to ‘get under the bonnet of the business’, without impacting unduly on the day-to-day running of the business.

 Julia: A key part of the induction is to build a link with the business’s key people so it is important that executives are intimately involved in the process.
 Another requirement is to build an understanding of the nature of the company, its business and the markets in which it operates and some of the people who are most intimately involved in this day-to-day are the executives.
 Therefore they are important to the NED induction process.

-Warren Partners is a specialist executive and non-executive search business, who provide search, Strategic Board Review, leadership coaching and consultancy services to clients based both in the UK and internationally.
+Warren Partners is a specialist executive and non-executive search business, who provide search, leadership coaching and consultancy services to clients based both in the UK and internationally.
 The organisation was founded in 1999 by Joelle Warren.
 Warren Partners supports executive and non-executive career and portfolio development across all of the main sectors.
 It has a firm stance on ethical business and improving effectiveness in the boardroom through achieving the right balance of skills, diversity and experience, making the company an authoritative voice on board dynamics in the UK.